taylorbodin/ECE281_Lab2/README.md

 ![alt text](final_design.jpg "final schematic")

+*Please note that A(2) on the far right adder should read A(0)*

 #### Testing

 A looping, self-testing testbench was written for all 512 combinations using nested for loops.
 The assert statements would compare the output of the final circuit to A + B or A - B using the arithmetic library.
 Below are the simulation results.
-Notice the console has no errors and displays a "Test Completed!" when finished.
+Notice the console has no errors and displays a "Test Finished!" when finished.

 ![alt text](final_adder_testbench.JPG "final design testbench")